 Sea vegetables such as kelp, nori, and wakimi contain large amounts of minerals which are essential for endocrine health.
 You can eat these in a salad, with sushi, they even come in dried strips that you can eat right out of the package.

 Bee pollen is one of the most nutrient dense foods you can eat.
-It contains proteins, mineral, vitamins, immune system compounds, and much more.
+It contains proteins, minerals, vitamins, immune system compounds, and much more.

 Herbs to Help Support and NourishAdaptogen herbs are some of the best therapies to support the endocrine system, the pituitary and hypothalamus specifically.
 They contain no hormones but have a nourishing and balancing effect on the pituitary and hypothalamus.
-This in turn helps to balance the delicate hormonal system which in turn causes FSH, LH, Progesterone, Testosterone, etc. to be secreted in proper amounts at the correct times.
-Think of adaptogens and pituitary and hypothalamus food.
+This in turn helps to balance the delicate hormonal system which then causes FSH, LH, Progesterone, Testosterone, etc. to be secreted in proper amounts at the correct times.
+Think of adaptogens as pituitary and hypothalamus food.
 They can be taken for long periods of time and their effects can be life changing.
 Remember as with most herbs, they should be taken for at least 3 months before you see the results you seek, and may need to be continued long-term.

 Panax and American Ginseng